taishi-i/awesome-ChatGPT-repositories/README.md

  * [ama_prompting](https://github.com/hazyresearch/ama_prompting) - Ask Me Anything language model prompting
  * [LMOps](https://github.com/microsoft/lmops) - General technology for enabling AI capabilities w/ LLMs and MLLMs
  * [Prompt-Engineering-Guide](https://github.com/dair-ai/prompt-engineering-guide) - 🐙 Guides, papers, lecture, notebooks and resources for prompt engineering
+ * [langchain-and-elevenlabs-with-pdf-analysis](https://github.com/unicornlaunching/langchain-and-elevenlabs-with-pdf-analysis) - How might we mix OpenAI and Langchain and ElevenLabs to speak out responses to prompts using a body of knowledge encapsulated in PDFs?
  * [promptr](https://github.com/ferrislucas/promptr) - Promptr is a CLI tool for operating on your codebase using GPT.
 Promptr dynamically includes one or more files into your GPT prompts, and it can optionally parse and apply the changes that GPT suggests to your codebase.
 Several prompt templates are included for various purposes, and users can create their own templates.
  * [chatgpt-clone](https://github.com/danny-avila/chatgpt-clone) - Clone of ChatGPT, uses official model & Bing, reverse-engineered UI, with AI model switching, message search, and prompt templates (WIP)
  * [ChatGPT-Prompt-Genius](https://github.com/benf2004/chatgpt-prompt-genius) - get your creative juices flowing not only with the prompts but feel free to contribute to this open source project too #chatgpt #gpt4 #chatgptprompts
  * [ChatGPT-Adventure](https://github.com/capnmidnight/chatgpt-adventure) - A starting prompt for ChatGPT to create a text-adventure game
+ * [chatgpt-text-to-midjourney-image](https://github.com/barretlee/chatgpt-text-to-midjourney-image) - Optimize the prompt using ChatGPT, then send it to Replicate to create an image.
  * [Prompt-hunter](https://github.com/op7418/prompt-hunter) - Save the Prompt and images from the Midjourney details page to your Notion page
  * [chatbox](https://github.com/bin-huang/chatbox) - A desktop app for ChatGPT API (OpenAI API) that supports Windows, Mac & Linux.  开源的ChatGPT桌面应用，prompt 开发神器，全平台支持，下载安装包就能用
  * [ChatGPT-Shortcut](https://github.com/rockbenben/chatgpt-shortcut) - Maximize your efficiency and productivity. 让生产力加倍的 ChatGPT 快捷指令，按照领域和功能分区，可对提示词进行标签筛选、关键词搜索和一键复制。